Introduction to Azure Cosmos DB: Gremlin API

 Tunable consistency levels

-Select from five well-defined consistency levels to achieve optimal tradeoff between consistency and performance.
+Azure Cosmos DB provides five well-defined consistency levels to achieve the right tradeoff between consistency and performance for your application.
 For queries and read operations, Azure Cosmos DB offers five distinct consistency levels: strong, bounded-staleness, session, consistent prefix, and eventual.
 These granular, well-defined consistency levels allow you to make sound tradeoffs among consistency, availability, and latency.
 Learn more in Tunable data consistency levels in Azure Cosmos DB.

 Scenarios that can use Gremlin API

-Here are some scenarios where graph support of Azure Cosmos DB can be used:
+Here are some scenarios where graph support of Azure Cosmos DB can be useful:

 By combining data about your customers and their interactions with other people, you can develop personalized experiences, predict customer behavior, or connect people with others with similar interests.
 Azure Cosmos DB can be used to manage social networks and track customer preferences and data.

 This scenario is commonly used in the retail industry.
 By combining information about products, users, and user interactions, like purchasing, browsing, or rating an item, you can build customized recommendations.
-The low latency, elastic scale, and native graph support of Azure Cosmos DB is ideal for modeling these interactions.
+The low latency, elastic scale, and native graph support of Azure Cosmos DB is ideal for these scenarios.

 Many applications in telecommunications, logistics, and travel planning need to find a location of interest within an area or locate the shortest/optimal route between two locations.
 Azure Cosmos DB is a natural fit for these problems.